Thomas Tallis School

 Where can I get more information about the DofE?

-If you are stuck on what activities to do for your certificate or just want more information about the award there is lots more information on the DofE website, under their DofE with a Difference section.
+If you are stuck on what activities to do for your certificate or just want more information about the award there is lots more information on the DofE website or email [email protected] and speak to Miss Cooper.

 Thomas Tallis School, Kidbrooke Park Road, London SE3 9PX